628th CES hones capabilities through field exercise

 |0

-This work, 628th CES hones capabilities through field exercise [Image 11 of 11], by A1C Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 628th CES hones capabilities through field exercise, by A1C Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT